 So far, I’ve avoided the important question: “If my horse has a fever, what should I do?”
 No longer.

 The first thing to remember is that fever is not a disease.
 Fever is caused by a disease.
-You certainly would like to get rid of the fever; you’re horse will feel better, and you will, too.
+You certainly would like to get rid of the fever; if you can do that, you’re horse will feel better, and you will, too.
 But when it comes to getting rid of a problem, it’s always best to treat the cause rather than the problem itself; in fact, if you treat the cause, the problem will almost always go away (this is sort of a universal truth, actually).

 That said, there is some discussion in the medical community about whether a fever should be treated at all.
 “After all,” so one side says, “A fever is the body’s natural response to an infection.
 The elevated body temperature makes the horse’s body a less hospitable place for the infectious agent to live.
-Fever is your friend.”
+Fever is your horse’s friend.”

 The other side says, “Yeah, well, why in the world would you want to feel awful for any longer than you have to?”